-- It is a full course GCSE. - The exam board is OCR. - There course will be theoretical and practical. - Pupils will be expected to represent the school teams when selected. - Pupils will be expected to participate in a sports team outside of school. - A keen interest in Sports Science is required.
+- It is a full course GCSE (the exam board is OCR). - Their course will be theoretical and practical. - Pupils will be expected to represent the school teams when selected. - Pupils will be expected to be at a Club, training regularly in their favoured sport or activity outside of school. - A keen interest in Sports Science is required.